New limits on light dark matter - proton cross section from the cosmic large-scale structure

 We set the strongest limits to-date on the velocity-independent dark matter (DM) -- proton cross section \(\sigma\) for DM masses \(m = 10\,\mathrm{keV}\) to 100 GeV, using large-scale structure traced by the Lyman-alpha forest: \eg a 95\% lower limit \(\sigma < 6 \times 10^{-30}\,\mathrm{cm}^2\), for \(m = 100\,\mathrm{keV}\).
 Our results complement direct detection, which has limited sensitivity to sub-GeV DM.
 We use an emulator of cosmological simulations, combined with data from the smallest cosmological scales used to-date, to model and search for the imprint of primordial DM--proton collisions.
 Cosmological bounds are improved by up to a factor of 25.

 \textbf{Introduction} -- The evidence for dark matter comes from its gravitational effect on cosmic structure at many scales, from galaxies to the cosmic microwave background.
 A determination of its interaction with Standard Model particles would open a new window on understanding dark matter microphysics.
 The dark matter particle or particles could theoretically have any mass, bounded only by the Planck scale and the cosmic horizon.
 Searches for weakly interacting massive particles by direct detection experiments have set strong bounds at GeV to TeV mass scales \citep[\eg][]{PhysRevD.97.115047}.
 Lighter dark matter particle candidates with masses from keV to GeV are well-motivated in many particle physics scenarios \citep{2008PhRvL.101w1301F,2014arXiv1402.5143H,2015PhRvL.115b1301H,2016PhRvL.116v1302K,2017PhRvD..96k5021K}.
 However, the search for lighter, sub-GeV dark matter is hampered in traditional direct detection analyses by limited sensitivity to nuclear recoil kinematics.
+Many novel experiments are proposed to search for sub-GeV dark matter, \eg using atomic targets \citep{PhysRevD.85.076007}, scintillators \citep{PhysRevD.96.016026}, semicondictors \citep{PhysRevD.85.076007,GRAHAM201232}, superconductors \citep{2016JHEP...08..057H}, two-dimensional targets \citep{HOCHBERG2017239}, although these mostly rely on electron interactions.
+Directly detecting nuclear interactions for dark matter lighter than \(\sim 100\,\mathrm{MeV}\) remains difficult even in the near future, although new technologies are proposed \citep{2017arXiv170704591B}.